tinymce/tinymce-docs/tinydrive/libraries/nodejs.md

 ## Tiny Drive NodeJS Starter Project

-This project will help you get started with Tiny Drive and allow you to play around with its features.
+This project will help you get started with {{site.cloudfilemanager}} and allow you to play around with its features.

 ### Requirements

-Before you start your journey with Tiny Drive, it will go a lot smoother if you have done these steps:
+Before you start your journey with {{site.cloudfilemanager}}, it will go a lot smoother if you have done these steps:
 1. Login/register to [tiny.cloud](https://apps.tiny.cloud/my-account/)
 2. Get a [TinyMCE API Key](https://apps.tiny.cloud/my-account/key-manager/)
 3. Get a [JWT Key](https://apps.tiny.cloud/my-account/jwt-key-manager/)